-The beginning of art is intertwined with the start of human life itself.
-Hardly can human life be discussed without traces of art included.
+Art is eternal.
+The evolution of human life cannot be discussed without traces of art included.

 Art covers virtually everything about the world, both living and non-living.
-It is the means of expressing one’s thought, belief, feelings or perception through creative prowess or skill exhibited in painting, writing, music, dancing and even communication.
+Above all, it is the means of expressing one’s thoughts, beliefs, feelings or perceptions through creative prowess or skill exhibited in painting, writing, music, dancing and even communication.

 Art brings out the creativity embedded in humans.
-A beautiful morning can serve as a source of inspiration for a poet.
+For instance, a beautiful morning can serve as a source of inspiration for a poet.
 He can write a masterpiece through that inspiration.
-The poem is an art.
-It is expressing something.
+The poem is an art because it is expressing something.

 What is Dadaism, Dada Art, or a Dadaist?